 Lloris was once touted as a potential rival to Manuel Neuer as the best goalkeeper in the world, so it was surprising when Tottenham managed to sign him for a relatively cheap £8m in 2012.

-Since then, the French goalkeeper has become captain of both club and country, leading from the back with command and consistency – as he demonstrated during France's victorious World Cup campaign.
-At 31, time is still on his side too – and Spurs can only stand to benefit further.
+Since then, the French goalkeeper has become captain of both club and country, leading from the back with command and consistency – as he demonstrated during France's victorious World Cup campaign in 2018.
+At 34, he's now getting on a bit, but could still be a mainstay at Spurs for a few years yet.

 3. Claude Makelele – Real Madrid to Chelsea, 2003 (£16m)